 Treatments last about two hours.
 This includes the time it takes to pressurize and depressurize the chamber plus 90 minutes of treatment time.

 Medicare has approved coverage for HBO therapy for many types of chronic nonhealing wounds, and most private insurance companies follow Medicare's guidelines.
 St. Rose Dominican's wound healing center staff will review your insurance plan with you before your therapy starts to make sure you know what your costs will be.

-For more information on HBO or the St. Rose Dominican Wound Healing and Hyperbaric Medicine Centers, please call the San Martin Center at 702.492.8281 or the Rose de Lima Center at 702.616.4870
+For more information on HBO or the St. Rose Dominican Wound Healing and Hyperbaric Medicine Centers, please call the San Martin Center at 702.492.8281 or the Siena Center at 702.616.4870